Examining the History of TAR and TUR

 About five years later, Jerry Hayes of the United States Navy established accuracy ratios versus decision risks for the calibration program.
 TAR was introduced because it simplified much of the measurement decision risk.
 First, a consumer risk of 1 % was accepted, which would be a Probability of False Accept (PFA) today.
 This means that about a 3:1 accuracy ratio would be required.

 Then, working with Stan Crandon, Hayes decided to add this ratio to account for some uncertainty in the reliability of tolerances.
-Thus, 3:1 became 4:1, and the US Navy adopted a policy, which was also adopted by many in the metrological community.
+Thus, 3:1 became 4:1, and the US Navy adopted a policy that was also adopted by many in the metrological community.
 More details about this history are found in "Measurement Decision Risk – The Importance of Definitions" by Scott Mimbs.¹

 Since there was limited computing power, the 4:1 TAR ratio was an easy-to-follow rule that solved a problem.
 The TAR is a ratio of the tolerance of the item being calibrated divided by the accuracy of the calibration standard.
 Thus, if I have a device that needs to be accurate to 1 %, then I need a calibration standard that is four times better, or 0.25 %.
 Since the concept was so simple, many followed it and continued to follow it.
 Initially, TAR was supposed to be a placeholder until more computing power became available to the masses.